etinfun/app-finance/README.md

 1. Open the app in Safari.
 2. Tap **Share** → **Add to Home Screen**.
-3. Launch from the home screen for standalone, full-screen mode.
+3. Launch from the home screen for standalone, full-screen mode

 ## Features